 The North Carolina DMV keeps track of your traffic violations.
 Your driving record will accumulate points based on a scale of previous traffic offenses and the severity of your violation.
 Wondering which offenses rack up your points?
 You will receive driving record points for the following (but not limited to):

-ALERT!
 If you are in the habit of receiving multiple points for traffic violations, you should know that 12 points within a period of 3 years will result in a driver’s license suspension.
 Also certain combinations of convictions result in suspension even without the 12 point accumulation, i.e., two speeding tickets in excess of 55 mph in one year.
+An experienced traffic law attorney knows what these combinations are and their effect.
 Once your license is reinstated, only 8 points are required for another suspension.

 How to Reduce Points